 It`s totally free!
 That is probably not enough for the review… Shop Handmade is pretty much like Etsy, but absolutely free!
 Still not enough…

-Ok, so main feature, besides it doesn`t require any investments from you to sell there, is that setting up your store is as easy as possible and you can even get your own subdomain.
-It also provides great customization possibilities, and, by the way, has really beautiful design itself.
+Ok, so the main feature, besides it doesn`t require any investments from you to sell there, is that setting up your store is as easy as possible and you can even get your own subdomain.
+Therefore, it also provides great customization possibilities, and, by the way, has really beautiful design itself.
 The site is very friendly towards customers, and a happy customer makes seller happy.

 So it is quite like Etsy, in design, policy and community aspects, free for use and has a great potential for future development.
 All these facts, definitely, make Shop Handmade a top choice for you in this list of sites like Etsy.

 - No charges or fees of any kind, it is really free for use, all you earn is yours.

 - Beautiful design and great user experience for both, sellers and buyers.